 Before entering private practice, Emily served as a judicial clerk for the Honorable Flemming L. Norcott, Jr. of the Connecticut Supreme Court.
 Emily worked as a technical editor in the pharmaceutical industry before obtaining her law degree.

 Emily is active in the bar community and in the Hartford community.
-She has been heavily involved in the Connecticut Bar Association, including holding leadership positions on the Board of Governors and House of Delegates.
-Emily is currently serving as President of the board of KNOX, Inc., a nonprofit urban greening organization that has been using horticulture as a catalyst for community engagement for more than 50 years.
+She has been heavily involved in the Connecticut Bar Association, including holding leadership positions on the Board of Governors and House of Delegates, and currently serves as its Vice President.
+Since 2017, Emily has also been President of the board of KNOX, Inc., a nonprofit urban greening organization that has been in operation for more than 50 years.